dbaarda/rollsum-chunking/RESULTS.rst

 size.
 If you do, it turns out simple exponential chunking gets better deduplication and is just as fast or faster.

-FastCDC's hash judgement cheking a random selection of hash bits are zero should give a worse distribution and not be faster than using simple `hash < threshold` comparision, where `threshold = 2^32/tgt_size`.
+FastCDC's hash judgement checking a random selection of hash bits are zero should give a worse distribution and not be faster than using simple ``hash < threshold`` comparision, where ``threshold = 2^32/tgt_size``.
 This also allows for arbitrary non-power-of-2 target sizes.
 The Gear rollsum has the largest window-size (and thus most entropy and best distribution) in the most significant bits, which are better utilized in a comparison against a